INNER LIFE MODEL

 As capacities align and regulation stabilizes, a shift occurs.

 What was trained separately begins to function as a unified whole.
 The distinction between effort and action softens.
 Response becomes immediate and appropriate to conditions.
+This is not a state imposed from above.
+It emerges from the interaction of trained capacities over time.

 As the system integrates, coherence appears.